risitt/kissStepper/API Documentation.md

 	* kissStepper::EIGHTH for 1/8 stepping
 	* kissStepper::SIXTEENTH for 1/16 stepping
 * maxRPM (*optional*): the maximum speed, in RPM, that the motor will turn at. *Defaults to 30*.
-* accel (*optional*): acceleration, chosen in RPM per minute (RPMPM).
+* accel (*optional*): acceleration, chosen in RPM/s.
 Acceleration can help to prevent skipped steps or motor stalling when driving heavy loads or moving at high speed. *Defaults to 0 (off)*.

 ## bool work(void)